 I can explain.
 I have decided to end my employment at the law office.
 It’s a decision fitting for me, as the legal field is simply not where my passions live or thrive.
 It was a great learning experience, a wonderful step away from the restaurant industry, and it opened several doors of opportunity through which I have entered and am still working on entering.

 So.
 I’m celebrating by heading to Southeast Asia with my hubby for our long-overdue honeymoon in just 3 days!
 2012 has been a very different year for me, it was incredibly busy and most of all lacked any international travel, something that I have not lacked since… the year 1999.
 Seriously.
 On January 4th of 2012, I started my job at the law firm.
 January 4th of 2013 I will be getting on a plane with my favorite travel buddy, Asia-bound, and not looking back.

 I am looking forward to discovering what this change will bring, and I think a new year is a perfect time to make it happen.
 I may have had a lack of international travel in 2012, but I plan to heartily make up for it in 2013.

 2013: 13 Countries

 I didn’t realize at the time how ironic that last statement was, as I ended up making it to no less than 13 countries that year.
-Even more ironic may be what the 13th country was.
+What was more ironic was the country that ended being the 13th.

-It was in May of that year that The Budget-Minded Traveler came to life as a blog, and then in September I published my book that I’d been “working on” for 3 years.
-It’s funny what one is capable of when in his or her element.
+It was in May of that year that The Budget-Minded Traveler came to life as a blog, and then in September, I published my book that I’d been “working on” for 3 years.
+It’s funny what people are capable of when in their element.
 I came back to mine in 2013, and I’m not planning to leave it any time soon.

 Whether your element is travel or not, do everything you can to get there as soon as possible, and realize its power, allowing you to live your life to its fullest potential.